 I'm 26 and I've been cruising since I was 11 years old.
 As a child I loved cruising, I loved the freedom that it gave me and exploring new ships was so much fun.
 I still don't think there's anything quite like stepping onboard a ship for the first time.

 When I decided to take my first cruise by myself, I was surprised to find that none of my friends would even consider it.
 They had outdated ideas about cruise ships being formal and boring, which I knew was not the case.
-I started a blog about cruising around 3 years ago and a YouTube channel a year later.
+I started this website in 2016 and a YouTube channel a year later.
 The aim of both is to dispel common cruising misconceptions and to show potential cruisers that there is a cruise line to suit everybody.

 I’ve been lucky enough to cruise all over the world and I have travelled on cruise ships ranging from 100 passengers all the way up to around 5500.
 My favourite trip to date was a cruise which I took from Singapore to Tokyo with Princess Cruises.
 Every port we visited was fascinating and visiting by ship meant we were able to visit multiple countries in a relatively short period of time.